JimboDaDuck/WaterMarked/README.md

 # WaterMarked
-Adds your watermark text to your image
+Using this tool you can provide text and the tool will add it to the bottom left of the image